mjhoffmeister/blog/_jacob_cycle/2024-03-08-the-birth-of-jacobs-children.md

 ## Structure

 This episode is about the birth of Jacob's children in Haran: eleven sons and one daughter.
-The sections describing the circumstances of their births surround an interlude which echos the sale of the birthright in [Genesis 25:29-34](https://biblia.com/bible/esv/genesis/25/29-34).
+The sections describing the circumstances of their births surround an interlude which echoes the sale of the birthright in [Genesis 25:29-34](https://biblia.com/bible/esv/genesis/25/29-34).

 In Genesis 49, Jacob gives an oracle about the destinies of the tribes that will come from his sons.